shawn-dsz/toy-robot/README.md

 I have written the app with minimal CSS and DOM manipulation, but paid attention to architect the JavaScript logic in a long term scalable manner.

+There is passing 29 unit test that validate the solution works.

 ###### Classes
 - ```Table``` - defines the size & validity of robot moves
 - ```Robot``` - keeps track of where it is on the board